• Skip to primary navigation

 I wish I had come up with this recipe at the beginning of the summer.
 Rolling up the grilled zucchini with bolognese sauce and fresh parmesan really takes it to the next level.

 Wow!
 These little grilled zucchini roll ups make an amazing appetizer.
+In my collection of appetizer recipes, these quick bites have definitely made their mark.

-Let me show you how easy they are to make.
+Now, let me show you how easy these are to make.

 Instructions